 What is a memory assessment service?

-A memory assessment service (MAS) is a healthcare service with the aim of detecting cognitive decline and dementia, or ruling out dementia as a diagnosis.
+A memory assessment service (MAS), also known as a memory clinic, is a healthcare service with the aim of detecting cognitive decline and dementia, or ruling out dementia as a diagnosis.
 They’re typically made up of doctors, nurses, psychologists, occupational therapists and dementia support workers.
-Normally, people access an MAS after being referred by a GP or nurse practitioner, although in some cases paramedics and social workers may also make referrals.
+Normally, people access a memory clinic after being referred by a GP or nurse practitioner, although in some cases paramedics and social workers may also make referrals.

 Spotting the warning signs of dementia and intervening early is really important – there’s no cure for dementia, but preventative measures can slow down decline.
 Changes in lifestyle can significantly reduce the risk of developing dementia, and in some cases even reverse symptoms of cognitive decline.
 An MAS is also important in ruling out a diagnosis of dementia, an important step in the treatment of other brain injuries.

 The memory assessment team will explain all the steps to you before you begin, and ask for your consent.
 If you’re referred by a GP, you can also ask them for details on what an assessment will entail in your case.
 Typically, a memory assessment will involve: